Jurkyy/track2midi/design.md

 * **Machine Learning (Optional for MVP, placeholder for future):**
     * **Scikit-learn:** If ML-based classification is pursued (e.g., SVM, Random Forest).
         * *Justification:* Comprehensive and easy-to-use library for classical ML algorithms.
 (For MVP, a rule-based or template-matching approach will be prioritized).
+    * **Librosa (Optional, for specific advanced features):** While the goal is to minimize dependencies, `librosa` could be considered for specific, complex features like MFCCs or advanced onset/beat tracking if implementing them with NumPy proves too time-consuming for the MVP or later stages.
 * **Configuration:**
     * **JSON module (built-in):** For managing drum templates or simple configurations.
         * *Justification:* Easy to use, human-readable format for simple key-value configurations.